Renewal and Refinancing #Featured articles #Mortgage Basics

 Renew With Your Lender

 Renewing with your current lender can be a simple process, as you won’t need to re-qualify for the mortgage.
-You’ll only need to review the renewal offer, negotiate if necessary, and then sign and return the renewal offer.
+You’ll only need to review their offered rates, negotiate if necessary, and sign and return the renewal offer.

-2. Shop around for a new mortgage rate and term: Your lender’s first offer is rarely the best.
-Don’t simply accept the first offer you receive.
+- Shop around for a new mortgage rate and term.
+Your lender’s first offer is rarely the best.
 Research and compare different lenders to find a deal that best suits your needs.
 The mortgage market changes rapidly in Canada, so it’s best to understand what rates are available for your situation when your mortgage matures.

-4. Finalize your mortgage renewal: Once you are satisfied with the rate offered and terms, sign the renewal agreement.
-When you finalize your renewal, be sure to record your renewal instructions by requesting an email or the details over the phone.
+- Finalize your mortgage renewal: Once satisfied with the rate offered and terms, sign the renewal agreement.
+When you finalize your renewal, record your renewal instructions by requesting an email or the details over the phone.
 Upon renewal, you should receive a renewal notice from your lender.

 Renew With a New Lender